-5. Consider Color Schemes
+5. Consider Colour Schemes

-In general, it's often better to go with muted colors for photos and engagement shoots are no exception.
+In general, it's often better to go with muted colours for photos and engagement shoots are no exception.
 Again, your clothes shouldn't be the focus, they should simply be an element that highlights your love and commitment.

-If you do want to add in a bit of bold color, accessories are a great place to start.
+If you do want to add in a bit of bold colour, accessories are a great place to start.
 We love the layered necklace look.
-Work in colorful or contrasting outfit accessories, but also don't be afraid to stray from the standard definition of what an accessory is.
+Work in colourful or contrasting outfit accessories, but also don't be afraid to stray from the standard definition of what an accessory is.
 Love your golden retriever?
 He's a great candidate for an engagement photo accessory!
-Got a favorite straw hat?
+Got a favourite straw hat?
 Bring it to your shoot as a fun prop.
 There's no limit to accessorizing and what counts as an accessory.
 It's up to you how you want to add a bit of extra interest and uniqueness to your engagement photos

 7. Contrast and Complement

 Matching is a dirty word to engagement photo wardrobe experts.
 A couple should steer clear of "matchy-matchy" outfits or patterns.
 Instead, work on balancing similarity with contrast so that your individual uniqueness is brought out.
 Getting this right can be tough, and it's not necessary to totally coordinate your outfits, either.
-Aim for some common or complementary colors and textures.
+Aim for some common or complementary colours and textures.
 Keep it in mind, but don't make it your whole focus.